asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/How-to-extend-SIP-functionality-in-Asterisk/index.md

 For an in-depth tutorial on writing a publication handler, see the page at TBD.

-!!! note
+/// note
 Publication handlers are in development.
 If you have difficulty locating information in the source about these, then support may not have been merged yet.

-[//]: # (end-note)
+///